The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 If GCD based healing is required, it is usually better for the AST to do it as opposed to the Scholar, as they lose 240 potency to Scholar’s 290.
 This is especially true if Neutral Sect is up, as the raw healing from a GCD under it is massive.

-AST’s AoE oGCD heals are far superior to what Scholars bring.
+AST’s AOE oGCD heals are far superior to what Scholars bring.
 There are times that they won’t have any tools available, and it is the Scholar’s job to fill those voids with their tools.

 # How Shielding Works